Cpizzle1/capstone2/README.md

 Best Score for LogisticRegression: 0.6678

 ### With threshold value lowered to 0.3, recall score climbs to 94%

-<p style="text-align: center;">Gene Coefficients in model importance </p>
+## Gene Coefficients in Lasso regularized Model

 ![Gene Weights](images/Gene_Betas.png)

+* STAT5 gene could potentially be invovled in a protective pathway.
-Abnormal STAT5 activity has been shown to be closely connected to a wide range of human cancers,[4] and silencing this aberrant activity is an area of active research in medicinal chemistry.[5]
+* Abnormal STAT5 activity has been shown to be closely connected to a wide range of human cancers,[4] and silencing this aberrant activity is an area of active research in medicinal chemistry.[5]

-BAD gene (bcl2) is family of regulators involved in programmed cell death(apoptosis).
+* BAD gene (bcl2) is family of regulators involved in programmed cell death(apoptosis) and has been involved in many studies about cancer and disease states.